All Episodes

 But I just want to say this.

-The way these uh the media has unfolded, the way the story has been told, it's so much this president has had to deal with, it's almost impossible for anyone associated with him or any political party to go without having to go to the ringer to win an election.
+It's almost impossible for anyone associated with him or any political party to go without having to go through the ringer to win an election.

-We've seen it over and over again with the with the big tech, with the voting patterns, with uh the the bias in the media that we dealt with.
+We've seen it over and over again with the big tech, with the voting patterns, with the bias in the media that we dealt with.

-Uh Republican voters, it's over eight out of ten.
+Republican voters, it's over eight out of 10.

-And um, and basically, and most by the way, approve of the way the president has handled the aftermath of the November election.
+And basically, and most, by the way, approve of the way the president has handled the aftermath of the November election.

-I all of us, I think, agreed earlier in the week that his appearance last night was gonna be critical if they were even to have a chance here.
+All of us, I think, agreed earlier in the week that his appearance last night was going to be critical if they were even to have a chance here.

-And uh Democrats don't like the way the president has handled things.
+And Democrats don't like the way the president has handled things.

 I mean, extremely negative.

-Um clearly, though, there is this other factor, Craig, and that is whether you agree with her politically or not, Stacy Abrams is a a political force to reckon with, and she's been, you know, extremely effective in getting early votes out in both the general election, her election, going back to governor, and now in the special election.
+Clearly, though, there is this other factor, Craig, and that is whether you agree with her politically or not, Stacey Abrams is a political force to reckon with, and she has been, you know, extremely effective in getting early votes out in both the general election, her election, going back to governor, and now in the special election.

 I have to hand it to her.

-Uh I think Georgians are very firm fair-minded people, and I think they understand the stakes here at hand, and they will understand that a balancing act needs to be exercised.
+I think Georgians are very fair-minded people, and I think they understand the stakes here at hand, and they will understand that a balancing act needs to be exercised.

-Again, all that cuts across party and racial lines and and gender lines.
+And defunding the police, again, all that cuts across party and racial lines and gender lines.

-People are fearful uh of the consequences of criminals.
+People are fearful of the consequences of criminals.

-Uh and downtown Atlanta has become a mess, as you know, with uh the mayor pleading for help on ideas on how to police her own town.
+And downtown Atlanta has become a mess, as you know, with the mayor pleading for help on ideas on how to police her own town.

 What kind of incompetence is that?

-Uh they're opening up the Atlanta City jail, as Matt had brought up.
+They're opening up the Atlanta City Jail, as Matt had brought up.

 He found that out.

-Uh, and then of course, uh, you know well that uh Joe Biden and uh Beto O'Rourke want to take away uh the AR-15s and the AK-47s of uh law abiding citizens.
+And then, of course, you know well that Joe Biden and Beto O'Rourke want to take away the AR-15s and the AK-47s of law-abiding citizens.

 So if Georgians respect their gun rights, they better fight for them.

-I just got a picture from uh WSB television.
+I just got a picture from WSB Television.

-WSB is our our partner down there on radio, and they have massive lines in I'm looking at an overhead shot, uh a chopper shot right now, big GOP lines in Cherokee County.
+And I'm looking at an overhead shot, a chopper shot right now, big GOP lines in Cherokee County.

 How would you interpret that at this hour, Matt and Robert?